fermyon/developer/content/cloud/data-redis.md

 ## Creating Our New Spin Application

 The official Spin CLI documentation also has instructions on how to [create a new Spin application](https://developer.fermyon.com/cloud/cli-reference/#new).
-Let's go ahead and create a new `redis-rust` application:
+Let's go ahead and create a new `http-rust` application:

 <!-- @selectiveCpy -->